Understanding Crowd Behavior for Better Crowd Control

 Event workers, security personnel, and other members of your staff can control crowds more efficiently with the right visibility and communication equipment on their side.
 Here are some prime examples of how:

-• High-vis clothing and similar options can help staff members and security officers recognize each other at a distance, as well as identify them to attendees.
+• High-vis clothing and similar options can help staff members and security officers recognize each other at a distance, as well as make them easily identifiable to attendees.

 • Personal communication devices like two-way radios and walkie-talkies let security personnel inform one another of incidents in progress and other potential hazards in real time so they can act accordingly.